-Activity costs - Costs directly linked to the implementation of traineeships or job activities (e.g. preparation, monitoring and support of participants, integration programme, validation of learning outcomes), excluding subsistence.
-For Advance Planning Visits, costs linked to the subsistence of the participants.
-Contribution on the basis of unit costs B1 per day per participant For Advance Planning Visit B2 per day per participant Based on the host country and the duration of the stay (if necessary, including also one travel day before the activity and one travel day following the activity) per participant, including accompanying persons.
+Eligible costs Amount Rule of allocation Organisational Support Activity costs - Costs directly linked to the implementation of traineeships or job activities (e.g. preparation, monitoring and support of participants, integration programme, validation of learning outcomes), excluding subsistence.
+Contribution on the basis of unit costs B1 per day per participant Based on the host country and the duration of the stay (if necessary, including also one travel day before the activity and one travel day following the activity) per participant, including accompanying persons.
 Inclusion Support Costs directly linked to the implementation of traineeships or job activities involving young people with fewer opportunities (e.g. preparation, reinforced mentorship, monitoring and support of participants, validation of learning outcomes), excluding subsistence.
-B3 per day per participant Based on the host country and the duration of the stay (if necessary, including also one travel day before the activity and one travel day following the activity) per participant with fewer opportunities, excluding accompanying persons.
+Contribution on the basis of unit costs B2 per day per participant Based on the host country and the duration of the stay (if necessary, including also one travel day before the activity and one travel day following the activity) per participant with fewer opportunities, excluding accompanying persons.
 Relocation Allowance Contribution to additional personal expenses for participants.
-Contribution on the basis of unit costs B4 per day per participant Maximum 180 days.
+Contribution on the basis of unit costs B3 per day per participant Maximum 180 days.
 Based on the host country and the duration of the stay envisaged in the traineeship agreement / employment contract (if necessary, including also one travel day before the activity and one travel day following the activity) per participant, excluding accompanying persons.
 At least 80 % of the total amount will be paid to the participant at the start of the activity.
 The remainder will be paid before the end of the activity.
 Linguistic support Costs linked to the support offered to participants - prior to departure or during the activity - in order to improve the knowledge of the language they will use to carry out their tasks.
 Contribution on the basis of unit costs EUR 150 per participant Conditional: Only for languages and/or levels not offered by the Online Linguistic Support.